Part of CNS 7.1 / GCTS: Grounded Chiral Tensor Synthesis

 A claim is:

-$$ c_j = (p_j, a_j, \rho_j, \kappa_j, \sigma_j) $$
+$$ c_j = (p_j, frame_j, refs_j, contingencies_j, \sigma_j) $$

-Relations among claims are typed through a relation set R, including supports, refutes, implies, specializes, generalizes, qualifies, depends_on, and independent.
+Relations among claims are typed through a relation set R, including supports, refutes, implies, specializes, generalizes, qualifies, depends_on, undercuts, and independent.

 Language, Logic, And Access